Just Film Works in Progress

 When, in 2019, together with my partner at Atiende Films, Pep Garrido, we began to consider the adaptation of "Tanit" into a film, we both saw very clearly that "Tanit" came to fill a gap in the Spanish film industry – and also in many European film landscapes – that of auteur family cinema.

-The book "Tanit" by Núria Albó, published in 1984, was already a work that addressed children in a very special way, without infantilising them; it understood that childhood does not need to be sugar-coated, but respected.
+The book "Tanit" by Núria Albó;, published in 1984, was already a work that addressed children in a very special way, without infantilising them; it understood that childhood does not need to be sugar-coated, but respected.
 Together with Pep, we have tried to preserve that spirit at every step of the process of producing what is now the feature film "Tanit."

 Today we are delighted and excited to present "Tanit" as one of those films – still not many, though we hope there will soon be many more – that are perfect for going to the cinema as a family, with children as capable spectators, able to understand and enjoy an auteur film conceived to speak to each and every one of them in a horizontal way.
 A film of constructive adventure, one that helps equip children with tools for life, through ideas and emotions they can grasp and make their own.